 - Gently fold in diced pear and transfer to prepared baking dish.
 Top with chopped walnuts if you’d like.

-- Bake for 35-40 minutes or, until top is golden and middle is set.
+- Bake for 35-40 minutes, or until top is golden and middle is set.
 You can serve immediately bowl style, or wait about 20 minutes to serve as squares.

 - Serve pear baked oatmeal with your favorite toppings, a little extra maple syrup or honey and enjoy!